-- At Hornsby House School, we recognise that the provision for children with LS is a matter for everyone in the school and are committed to supporting and training all staff. - As well as a teacher, each class up to and including Year 4 has an assistant, whose role includes supporting individuals/groups of children within the classroom under the teacher's direction.
-Some assistants may work with groups providing additional support out of class in co-ordination with the teacher and SENCo.
-Where children have statements of LS they may have an individual assistant for some/all of the day. - We provide regular whole-school INSET on LS issues.
-Training needs are monitored by the SENCo in association with the Headteacher and Director of Studies.
-The SENCo attends courses which are fed back to staff members.
-Other teachers/assistants are encouraged to attend LS and other training sessions, where relevant, to the LS of the children they work with. - The SENCo is well qualified in her field and holds additional qualifications in specialised areas.
+- At Hornsby House School, we recognise that the provision for children with learning support is a matter for everyone in the school and are committed to supporting and training all staff - As well as a teacher, each class up to and including Year 4 has an assistant, whose role includes supporting individuals/groups of children within the classroom under the teacher's direction.
+Some assistants may work with groups providing additional support out of class in co-ordination with the teacher and SENDCo.
+Where children have an Education Healthcare Plan they may have an individual assistant for some/all of the day.

+- We provide regular whole-school INSET on Learning Support issues.
+Training needs are monitored by the SENDCo in association with the Headteacher.
+The SENDCo and the teachers in the team attend courses which are fed back to staff members.
+Other teachers/assistants are encouraged to attend training courses and other training sessions, where relevant, to the children they work with. - The SENDCo is well qualified in her field and holds additional qualifications in specialised areas (Level 7 Assessor and Teacher).
 1:1 teachers and some class teachers have qualifications in SpLD.
 Other staff are actively encouraged to take such qualifications and provided with the funding to do this.